 Insulating Our Van’s Windows

-We absolutely wanted to install windows in our camper van because we wanted to be able to see outside and to allow natural sunlight to enter during the day.
-So we installed two small RV windows on each side of the rear part of our van.
+We absolutely wanted to install windows in our camper van because we wanted to be able to see outside and allow natural sunlight to enter during the day.
+So, we installed two small RV windows on each side of the rear part of our van.
 However, windows greatly reduce a camper’s insulation abilities.

 In order to insulate our van’s RV windows, we simply cut out the appropriate size piece of Reflectix to fit over the windows.
 Unfortunately, Reflectix isn’t the most beautiful piece of material.
 And so, we purchased some fabric and glued the fabric to one side of our two Reflectix pieces.

-Bonus: The Reflectix + fabric blocks the light from exiting our van at night, which increases privacy and ‘stealthiness’.
+Bonus: The Reflectix + fabric blocks the light from exiting our van at night, which increases privacy and ‘stealthiness.’

-Non-Conventional Camper Van “Insulation” Materials
+Non-Conventional Camper Van Insulation Materials

 Rigid Solar Panels

-On our van’s roof, we have two 175-watt solar panels.
+On our van’s roof, we have two 180-watt solar panels.
 We love these large panels because they, on average, bring us all the energy we need each day.
 But as a side benefit, these rigid solar panels also cover roughly 40% of our van’s roof and provide valuable shade over the van’s sheet metal.
 Harvesting electricity AND protects a portion of our van from the sun.
 It’s a win-win.

 Yoga Mats and Area Rugs

 On the coldest days, no matter how well the floor is insulated, the van’s floor will always be cold.
 So much heat inside a camper van is lost because the freezing floor radiates the cold to the rest of the van.
-We’ve found that placing area rugs, and ESPECIALLY yoga mats, do a great job in separating the cold floor from the rest of the van’s interior space.
+We’ve found that placing area rugs, and ESPECIALLY yoga mats, does a great job of separating the cold floor from the rest of the van’s interior space.
 This also works if you have a foam sleeping mat designed for camping.

-Insulation Materials We DON’T Recommend For Van Conversions
+Insulation Materials We Don’t Recommend

 All the insulation materials we talked about and used above are all highly recommended.
 They’ve kept our van toasty during cold days and cool during the summer months.
-But there is a short list of insulation materials that we do not recommend when building a camper van.
+However there is a short list of insulation materials that we do not recommend when building a camper van.
 We discuss these materials below.

 Fiberglass & Rock Wool Batts

-Fiberglass & Rock Wool Batts are common building insulation materials for new homes.
+Fiberglass and Rock Wool Batts are common building insulation materials for new homes.
 And though you could (and many van lifers do) use fiberglass and/or rock wool batts in their van insulation projects, we would recommend against it for two main reasons.

-- Moisture Retainment: Fiberglass batts absorb moisture and the material is known to provide a breeding ground for mold.
+- Moisture Retainment: Fiberglass batts absorb moisture, and the material is known to provide a breeding ground for mold.

 If you do decide to use either fiberglass or rock wool insulation batts, it’s important to wear proper protective equipment (PPE) and to seal the insulation areas with a plastic layer to prevent the insulation material from separating and floating around inside the camper van.